IanPylypiukAI/object-eraser-frontend/README.md

 ## Getting Started

-### If you are new to the Flutter, pleasee take a look at the links below!
+### If you are new to the Flutter, please take a look at the links below!

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)